BuilderIO/gatsby-starter-builder/README.md

 See:

 - [src/templates/LandingPage.jsx](src/templates/LandingPage.jsx) for using GraphQL to query and render Builder.io components and pages manually in parts of your Gatsby site and content
-- [src/layouts/PageLayout.jsx](src/layouts/PageLayout.jsx) for an example on wrapping your pages with conent from `header` and `footer` model entries.
+- [src/layouts/PageLayout.jsx](src/layouts/PageLayout.jsx) for an example on wrapping your pages with content from `header` and `footer` model entries.
 - [@builder.io/gatsby](https://github.com/builderio/builder/tree/master/packages/gatsby) the plugin used in this starter to generate pages dynamically.

 ### Using your custom components in the editor